mauricioaniche/ck/README.md

 (In a previous version, it calculated NOC (Number of Children), but it doesn't do it anymore, as it requires too much memory.)

-The tool also prints some metrics at method level: number of parameters, number of return instructions, number of variables, number of times each variable is used, WMC, CBO, RFC.
+The tool also prints some classLevelMetrics at method level: number of parameters, number of return instructions, number of variables, number of times each variable is used, WMC, CBO, RFC.

 # How to use the standalone version